 - By confirming the plus symbol in the upper left corner above the user table, a smaller window opens.
 Please enter the e-mail addresses of the new users there and confirm each e-mail address with a comma or the Enter key.

 - By ticking the "Send invitations" box, you can invite the new users directly, so that the e-mail invitation would be sent automatically.
 It is better to leave this check box empty.

-- After selecting "Add", the two users now appear in the user table.
+- After selecting "Add", the users now appear in the user table.
 The e-mail symbol to the right of these users allows you to send the invitation manually later if required.

-- Please make sure that the two new users have hub access (Power) but no hub ownership (Star).
+- Please make sure that the new users have hub access (Power) but no hub ownership (Star).
 Thus they correspond to normal users without administrator rights.